leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ~~~
 TODO, diagram with a socket read/write
 ~~~

+Above is a UPD example, as you can see, the process call recvfrom and the system call doe not return until the datagram arrives and is trnasferred from kernel buffer to user-space application buffer.
+We say the process is blocked entire time from when it calls until it turns, Imaging that if we want to write a program to handle multiple connections simultaneously via blocking system calls, we have no choice but fall into thread-per-connection programming model.
+We will talk about this programming model later with more details.

 For example, the recv() function in TCPEchoClient.c (page 44) does not return until at least one message from the echo server is received.
 Of course, a process with a blocked function is suspended by the operating system.
 It is synchronous blocking I/O model, one of the most common models for socket I/O programming.
 In this model, the user-space application performs a system call that results in the application blocking.
 This means that the application blocks entirely until the system call is complete (e.g: process calls recvfrom, data is transferred from kernel buffer to user space buffer or error reported)